 Ingredients

-- 1 medium - 415 grams/15 ounce tin Red Salmon
+- 1 can 415 grams/15 ounce tin Red Salmon - 415 grams/15 ounce tin Red Salmon

-- ¼ cup grated White potato - raw
+- ¼ cup Grated potato

-- ¼ cup grated Carrot
+- ¼ cup Grated Carrot

-- ¼ cup grated Zucchini
+- ¼ cup Grated Zucchini

-- 2 tablespoons Red onion - finely chopped
+- 2 tablespoons Red onion, finely chopped

-- 2 tablespoons Dill - finely chopped
+- 2 tablespoons Dill, finely chopped

-- 1 tablespoon Lemon juice - freshly squeezed
+- 1 tablespoon Lemon juice

 - Rind of 1 lemon

-- 1 Egg
+- 1 large Egg

-- ¼ cup Wholemeal breadcrumbs
+- ¼ cup Breadcrumbs

 - Salt and pepper to taste

-- 4 tablespoons Rice bran oil
+- 4 tablespoons Cooking oil

 Instructions